scrontab. Use scrontab when you need cron-style automation that integrates with Slurm’s scheduler, resource allocation, and accounting.

-scrontab is a utility designed for scheduling recurring Slurm batch jobs in a High-Performance Computing (HPC) Slurm cluster.
+scrontab is a utility for scheduling recurring Slurm batch jobs in a High-Performance Computing (HPC) Slurm cluster.
 It uses similar syntax to cron, but has additional functionality specific to Slurm, making it a suitable option for scheduling complex and resource-intensive jobs.

 scrontab uses the sbatch mechanism to submit Slurm jobs at specified intervals, where they are then managed and executed by the Slurm workload manager.
 The Slurm workload manager dynamically allocates resources, queues jobs, and distributes jobs across the cluster.